-What is FCC 19-72 and What is Happening with POTS?
+What is FCC 19-72 and What is Happening With POTS?

 Back in October of 2021, the team at Macronet Services posted an article called “It’s Time to Act on Copper Replacement”.
 This article summarizes the FCC Memorandum and Opinion Order FCC 19-72 and what it means for your business.
 It also summarizes the types of devices and systems that rely on POTs lines as well as some of the alternatives that are available in the marketplace to prepare your business for when POTs service is no longer available at your business locations.